SHEscher/research-project/{{cookiecutter.project_slug}}/results/README_results.md

 ## Data visualization

 *What plots were created to provide general insights to the data.
 Where are they to find.
-For instance, these could be distributions over acquired variables, some descriptive statistics and others...*
+For instance, these could be distributions over acquired variables, some descriptive statistics and others ...*

 ## Computational model